 The Director of Parish Music (DPM) Program grants the bachelor's degree and the Christ College certificate, with which the candidate is eligible to receive a divine call to serve in a congregation or other agency affiliated with The Lutheran Church-Missouri Synod.

-A. General Education (pages 24-27): Normally completed during the first two years of attendance.
+General Education (p.
+27-30): Normally completed during the first two (2) years of attendance.
 The student may, if placed by examination, substitute Mus 201 in the music major for the Mus 101 Fine Arts option in general education.